National Guard fields ADH coronavirus call center

 “We get a lot of calls about where should I go what should I do what signs and symptoms should I be looking for,” Hollis said.

-In her day job, she’s works as an EMT in Dallas County.
+In her day job, she works as an EMT in Dallas County.
 Her experience there is helping here at the Department of Health.

 “I help people physically on the civilian side and then on the side it’s kind of me just going to try to put their minds at ease,” Hollis said.